gmlc-dispatches/dispatches/docs/models/fossil/design_integrated_ultra_supercritical_powerplant.rst

 Model Structure
 ---------------

-The charge and discharge ultra-supercritical models use unit models from the power generation unit model library, as shown in the table below.
-The charge system comprises a storage heat exchanger, a splitter, a cooler, and a pump, while the discharge storage system includes a storage heat exchanger, a splitter, and a turbine.
-Some of the parameters in the model such as feed water heater areas, overall heat transfer coefficient, turbine efficiencies at multiple stages have all been estimated for a total power out of 437 MW.
+For the construction of the GDP charge and discharge design models, the power plant model described in :ref:`Ultra-Supercritical Power Plant` is used as the base model to include the storage systems to different integration points in the power plant.
+The charge system comprises a storage heat exchanger, a splitter, a cooler, and a pump, while the discharge storage system includes a storage heat exchanger, a splitter, and a turbine, the latter used to produce power with the new generated steam.
+Both, charge and discharge design models, use unit models from the power generation unit model library, the IAPWS property package for steam and water, and the Molten salt and :ref:`Thermal Oil Property Package` for the storage heat exchanger.
+The unit models used in the design superstructures are shown in the table below:

 ================================= =====================================================================